Kokstad: Attractions

 The area is popular for its many rivers and dams that provide ample opportunity for trout fishing and hiking possibilities.
 There are three reserves, Mount Currie, Wilfred Bauer and the Mountain Lake Nature Reserve.
 These have camping and picnic spots.
 Among these reserves, the Mountain Lake Nature Reserve contains paths that provide sightseeing walks, as well as over 220 species of birds.
 The Mount Currie reserve is filled with history.
 On the site stands a historic laager site surrounded by graves of early pioneers and a monument pays homage to Boy Scouts who died during the First World War in East Africa.

 The area's many dams provide multiple forms of use.
 Crystal Springs Dam provides many boating and angling opportunities.
 The dam is fed by the pure water of Crystal Springs, the main source of Kokstad's water supply.
 In 1924, William Mortimer Mail (b.
 16 November 1885) was to take-up an appointment as the Kokstad Town Engineer, Arguably, Mail's most notable achievement was improvement to Kokstad's drinking water, which at the time of his arrival, was drawn from a mountain stream.
 Whenever it rained, it became heavily stained.
 After identifying a suitable spring further down the mountain (Crystal Springs), he first conducted a series of water flow rate metering, to establish there was sufficient flow to meet the town's needs.
 Once it had been proven there was sufficient flow, Mail then oversaw design and construction of a new water treatment plant.
 The new plant provided crystal clear water to Kokstad, which helped the town grow and flourish.

 In addition to supplying drinking water to the town, the Crystal Spring Dam has become an attraction for both the Kokstad residents, and tourists to the area.
 There are three rural schemes located in nearby Swartberg, Franklin and Kransdraai, which meet the RDP level of service.

-Infrastructure and schooling
+Infrastructure

+Education

 Kokstad has many primary and secondary schools, as well as a tertiary institution college.
 Some of the main schooling institutions are as follows: